googleapis/java-bigtable-hbase/bigtable-hbase-2.x-parent/bigtable-hbase-2.x-shaded/README.md

 of this project in the `org.apache.maven.plugins:maven-shade-plugin` section:

 1. You'll have to add an `<include>` for your dependency.
-One way to  find the right package is by runing `mvn clean package` on this project, and looking through the excluded libraries.
+One way to  find the right package is by running `mvn clean package` on this project, and looking through the excluded libraries.

 2. Add a `<relocation>` for the new inclusion